 I can call home a lot of places, but there’s only one who has all the nostalgia of the place where I first learn to walk, speak and love.
 And this is Bucharest.

-This post is not gonna be about 10, 50 or 100 reasons why you should visit the capital of Romania.
+This post is not about 10, 50 or 100 reasons why you should visit the capital of Romania.
 It’s just about Bucharest, seen through my eyes, after a lifetime spent there, and after I left it almost one year ago already.

-It’s kinda strange to feel like a tourist in the city you grew up, but this also lets you see everything around you with the curiosity of the first comer.
+Sometimes it’s strange to feel like a tourist in the city you grew up, but this also lets you see everything around you with the curiosity of the first comer.

 And yes, maybe we see what we want to see, that’s why most of the pictures taken in my two days trip in Bucharest have something in common: it’s the melancholy of a city trying to get over its communist legacy and step into a new era, where the TVs are no more black and white, people are more smiling and everything is lighter and serene.